bramvanwersch/AnnotatingCNVs/README.md

 ```shell
 wget http://ontologizer.de/cmdline/Ontologizer.jar
 ```
 5. Download the Obo file(optional).
-This file can simply be downloaded from the ontologizer website using:
+This file can simply be downloaded from the geneontology website using:
 ```shell
 wget http://purl.obolibrary.org/obo/go/go-basic.obo
 ```